 Advertising may be easier than ever.
 The question now facing you is how to distinguish yourself from all the other wannabes and which social network to use for this task.

-Facebook is by no means obsolete in the social network stakes – far from it; however, there are other options which should be considered either as alternatives to or in conjunction with a Facebook social network advertising campaign.
+Facebook is by no means obsolete in the social network stakes – far from it; however, there are other options that should be considered either as alternatives to or in conjunction with a Facebook social network advertising campaign.

 About the Author